If you are a child - Click here to view our child friendly safeguarding policy

 The safety, welfare and care of our pupils is paramount.
 We are committed to the highest standards in protecting and safeguarding the children at all times.

 If you have safeguarding concerns about a child please email school using the following address:

 Alternatively, Birmingham City Council Children's Trust can also be contacted on

 Telephone: 0121 675 4806

 The school adheres to the Birmingham Safeguarding Children Board procedures.

 All staff have a duty to safeguard children and our Child Protection policy sets out the details.
 Staff are instructed to report any concerns to the Designated Safeguarding Lead (DSL).
 We have three designated senior personnel to deal with Child Protection issues when they arise:

-- Emma Kelly (Deputy Headteacher and lead DSL)
+- Miss Kelly (Deputy Headteacher and lead DSL)

-- June Taylor (Pastoral Care Lead and Deputy DSL)
+- Mrs Taylor (Pastoral Care Lead and Deputy DSL)